StatisKit/travis-ci/README.rst

 .. note::

-    It can be conveniant to work in a :code:`travis.yml` file instead of :code:`.travis.yml` file.
+    It can be convenient to work in a :code:`travis.yml` file instead of :code:`.travis.yml` file.
     To do so, create the symoblic link :code:`.travis.yml` to the :code:`travis.yml` file.

 Documentation